KennyEwers/whos-that-pkmn-web/README.md

 Who's That Pokemon Web Game

 ## Notes
-`python3 -m http.server 8000` then go open `localhost:8000` in a browser
+`python -m http.server 8000` then go open `localhost:8000` in a browser